timoklein/neural_citation/README.md

 ## Questions
 * Embeddings: Rare words vs common words.
 How to choose vocab?
-* Choose Max length for all info
+* Choose Max length for all info  40 titles, 5 authors
 * How to embed contexts and titles?
+First use Glove pretrained.
 * Attention decoder help
 * We have no preselection algorithm.
 How to proceeed?
+BM-25 or whole test set.
+* Paperformat ACM template.

 ## Stats